-If you are an expecting mother, there is so much to prepare before a baby arrives.
-Maybe it’s your first pregnancy, or perhaps it’s your fifth, but no matter what number child you are having, there is so much baby gear on the market, which can make it overwhelming.
+If you're an expecting mother, there's so much to prepare before a baby arrives.
+Maybe it’s your first pregnancy, or perhaps it’s your fifth, but no matter what number child you are having, there's so much baby gear on the market that it can be overwhelming.

 Here are some tips to help debunk the baby registry and manage expectations for it:

-If you are not super particular about what you want for your baby and about what to use, have a sister-in-law, friend, mom or sister who absolutely loves shopping compile your registry.
-Outsourcing the responsibility of making and keeping up with a registry so that you do not have to worry about this task on your to-do list allows you more time to balance your own job, doctor appointments, and other preparation before your baby’s arrival.
+If you're not super particular about what you want for your baby and about what to use, have a sister-in-law, friend, mom, or sister who absolutely loves shopping compile your registry.
+Outsourcing the responsibility of making and keeping up with a registry so that you don't have to worry about this task on your to-do list allows you more time to balance your own job, doctor appointments, and other preparation before your baby’s arrival.
 It even allows you to spend more quality time with your spouse before both of you become parents.
-People truly do want to help you transition into motherhood and do things for you while you're pregnant, so do not be afraid to ask for help.
+People truly do want to help you transition into motherhood and do things for you while you're pregnant, so don't be afraid to ask for help.

 Keep it in perspective that no matter how prepared you are, you will never be truly prepared for the adventure that your next baby brings.
 Finally, include at least one self-care item on your registry because you will need to take care of yourself postpartum.